 Walking a dog also offers the opportunity to get out and about for an elder who is capable of doing so.
 Sometimes hiring a young teen in the area to come, walk the dog, and visit with the elder is a win/win situation all the way around.
 The teen may pick up some community service work and a few dollars as well.

-I hope you enjoyed this post : Ways That Pets Can Improve Your Mental Health .
-See more posts at bestbuddyforever
+I hope you enjoyed this post:-Ways That Pets Can Improve Your Mental Health.
+For more posts please see https://bestbuddyforever.com